ALVIN02-ui/NeonDemonPortfolioProject4/README.md

 ![Step2](readmeimages/deployment-2.png)

-- Add your config vars:
+- In the settings tab Add your config vars in this case:
+  - Cloudinary
+  - database
+  - secret_key

 ![step3](readmeimages/config-vars-step.png)